Djokovic clarifies movements, Australian visa saga continues

 Victoria state, whose capital Melbourne is hosting the Australian Open starting next week, reported 21 deaths Wednesday along with 40,127 new cases.

-Deputy Premier James Merlino said the state’s healthcare system is strained, with around 6,600 workers off duty after testing positive or coming into close contact with a positive case, and new pandemic orders are coming into force to make booster shots mandatory for critical workers.

-Hobart, Australia-based immigration lawyer Greg Barnes told The Associated Press that if Hawke does take action, he could choose to simply cancel Djokovic’s visa or give the tennis star notice of his intention to cancel it.
+Australia-based lawyer Greg Barns, who is experienced in visa cases, told The Associated Press that if the immigration minister does take action, he could choose to simply cancel Djokovic’s visa or give the tennis star notice of his intention to cancel it.

-Barnes said Hawke has “a personal power,” which means he doesn’t have to accord natural justice if he decides it’s in the public interest to cancel the visa.
+Barns said Hawke has the “personal power” to cancel the visa without having to give written notice or a reasonable time for Djokovic to respond.

 If Djokovic’s visa is canceled, his lawyers could go back to court to apply for an injunction that would prevent him from being forced to leave the country.

-Hawke “can go the natural justice route (but) he doesn’t have to comply with natural justice, so he can just cancel it,” Barnes said. ”Then you have to go to court to try to get that set aside and that’s very difficult.”

-If the government does issue a notice of intent, Barnes said it could give Djokovic five to nine days to respond, depending on when he receives it.
+If the government does issue a notice of intent, Barns said it could give Djokovic up to nine days to respond, depending on when he receives it.

 McGuirk reported from Canberra, Australia.